vsco/dcdr/README.md

 ### About Feature Flags

-The two supported types of flags are `boolean` and `percentile`.
-These seem to be enough to cover most use cases for a system of this type.
+Feature flags have many use cases and a wide spectrum of implementations.
+With Decider the two supported types of flags are `boolean` and `percentile`.
+For out purposes at [VSCO](http://vsco.co) these have been enough to handle most all of our needs.

+#### Boolean Flags
 An example use case for a `boolean` flag would be an API kill switch that could alleviate load for a backing database.

 ```